michaldarda/git-pair/README.md

 - 🌿 **Per-branch co-authors**: Different co-authors for different branches - perfect for feature teams
 - 👥 **Multiple authors**: Add multiple co-authors to your commits
 - 🔄 **Automatic switching**: Co-authors change automatically when you switch branches
+- ⚡ **Global roster**: Save frequently used co-authors with aliases for quick access across all repositories
 - 🧹 **Clean state management**: Clear pair configuration per branch when switching between solo and pair work
 - 📝 **Proper attribution**: Follows Git's standard Co-authored-by trailer format
 - ⚡ **Fast and lightweight**: Written in Rust for optimal performance